 5. Expect more or less.
 Don’t let your beliefs hold you back.
 You have not shot your best rounds yet.

-In the long run, you will be amazed at how easily the application of these principles would revolutionize your golfing experience!
+In the long run, you will be amazed at how easily the application of these principles would revolutionize your golfing experience and help you to become a better golfer!
 But while you are at it, never forget that irrespective of what your mind, body and the golf course throws at you, it’s only a game, and YOU’RE NOT YOUR GOLF!